uliska/scheme-book/scheme/data-types/lists-and-pairs/accessing-pairs.md

 reference](http://www.gnu.org/software/guile/manual/guile.html#Pairs).
 The
 meaning of these procedures can be “resolved” by considering each `a` in the name as “the car of” and each `d` as “the cdr of”.
-So `cdar` can be resolved to “ the cdr of the cdar of <some-value>”, `caddar` would be “the car of | the cdr of | the cdr of | the car of” something.
+So `cdar` can be resolved to “ the cdr of the car of <some-value>”, `caddar` would be “the car of | the cdr of | the cdr of | the car of” something.
 Of course the value that is passed to such a procedure must *have* a corresponding level of nesting, otherwise it will trigger an error: